 Bike Park Tickets

 There are a number of options available to ride the bike park.
-Day passes allow you to ride the park for the entirety of that particular day.
-Season passes allow you to ride the bike park anytime during opening hours throughout the season.
-A Sampler pass can be used for three laps.
-If you’re having a blast and want to keep going, you can upgrade your Sampler pass to a day ticket.
-An Extended Play ticket is usually valid from 3.30 PM – 8 PM between mid-May and early September, but check their hours of operation when you’re planning.
+Day Passes allow you to ride the park for the entirety of that particular day.
+Season Passes allow you to ride the bike park anytime during opening hours throughout the season.
+There are 5-Day and 10-Day Park Passes available too, and there’s also a Twighlight Pass, which is unlimited riding after 4:30 PM all season long (note that those last three options exclude Top of the Word access).
+Always check the bike park’s hours of operation when you’re planning.

 The Whistler Mountain Bike Park trails are classified by how difficult they are.
 Green trails are for beginners, blue trails are for intermediate riders, black trails are for advanced riders, double black for experts and red for professionals.
 There are eight green trails in the bike park and thirty-three blue trails.